jonaskay/flashover-middleman/README.md

 ## About

-This is my personal blog.
+This is my personal blog built with [Middleman](https://middlemanapp.com/).
 You can read it at <http://www.flashover.blog>.

 ## Getting Started